lakejs/lake-docs/reference/selection.md

 # {{ $frontmatter.title }}

 The `Selection` interface represents the range of text selected by the user or the current position of the cursor.
-Since the constructor is not currently available, you can access to it using the [selection](/reference/editor.md#selection) property of the [Editor](/reference/editor.md) class.
+Since the constructor is not currently available, you can access it using the [selection](/reference/editor.md#selection) property of the [Editor](/reference/editor.md) class.

 Example: